batabek/Data-Structures/README.md

 * queue.h: Queue data structure implementation using link list.

 * iterator.h : Base class for iterator types.
 	* SinglyListIterator: Iterator class for using with singly linked list.

+* test: folder containing the unit tests for each data structure.